AdithyaSabarishSaravanan/Adithya_Sabarish_repo/Formula_Student_Team_Weingarten_Subteam_Software/readme.md

 # My contributions for the Drivberless vehicle:

-## Research on Sensor Fusion
+## Sensor Fusion

-Sensors used for the Driverless vehicle
+Sensors used in the Driverless vehicle

+- 2 IDS Cameras
+- 1 Velodyne VLP-HiRes Lidar

 ## Path planning